Cloud or On-Premises: THE OUTCOME OF YOUR NEXT IT Deployment DOESN'T HAVE TO BE A MYSTERY... PROMISE IT, PLAN IT, ACHIEVE IT

 Projects, Operations, Total Ownership Costs: On-premises, Cloud, DEVOPS, Cybersecurity, and More

-Information technology projects and operations have always been challenging, using up to 90% of an information technology solutions costs (the other 10% is generally software which is often the biggest risk) over its years of development and operations.
+Information Technology projects and operations have always been challenging, using up to 90% of an information technology solution's costs over its years of development and operations (the other 10% is generally software which is often the biggest risk.)
 Also, with the cloud, hybrid cloud, private cloud, and DEVOPS, where operations and development engineers participate together optimizing the entire lifecycle, identifying the most cost effective IT solution is even more complicated.
-The cloud, with all its savings often costs more over the long term.
+The cloud, with all its savings, often costs more over the long term.
 Is that additional cost worthwhile?
 With SEER-IT you can quantify such decisions.
 Additionally business value needs to be identified in terms of Return on Investment, allocation of resources, time to market, and more.

 SEER-IT is designed for IT professionals, financial analysts, development and operations engineers and other stakeholders to significantly improve their success rates on complex IT projects based on modeling the possible solution architectures from a cost and schedule perspective.
 Instantaneous trade-off analysis can be performed to make better informed decisions.
 Service providers can determine proposal costs and effort.
 Outsourcers can perform should-cost analysis to evaluate vendor proposals.
 CIOs can perform portfolio planning & analysis.
 IT Managers can have an informed, value driven budgeting process.

 IT Estimating Software - Supports planning efforts throughout the project development lifecycle from concept through analysis, design, procurement, construction, test, training and distribution.